-Within the Native project, the participating designers have creative mentors to support them in their approach to the fashion industry.
+Within the Native project, the participating designers had creative mentors to support them in their approach to the fashion industry.

 All these mentors are experts of their own, within the fashion industry.
-They will help the designers to focus on product and innovative collection development, making the most out of the partnerships with the fashion industry.
+They helped the designers to focus on product and innovative collection development, making the most out of the partnerships with the fashion industry.

 Małgorzata is a clothing designer, passionate about fashion and design.
 She skilfully combines theoretical knowledge with practical experience, acquired during extensive cooperation with clothing companies.
 She shares his experience with students of the Studio of Clothing 240 of the Academy of Fine Arts in Łódź.

 Minimalist by choice